 Tobin Jones / AFP - Getty Images

-A Somali soldier stands against a crumbling wall at the army's headquarters in Kismayo on Saturday.
+A handout picture released by the African Union shows a Somali National Army soldier standing against a crumbling wall at the army's headquarters in Kismayo on Saturday.

 Somalia's defense minister made an international plea to aid its struggling government, saying it cannot fight the terrorist group behind Kenya's mall massacre without more funding and weapons from the global community.